raymondnoonan/nh_reads/README.md

 Upon visiting the website, a not-signed-up (and therefore not-signed-in) User will be greeted with a welcome message and two large buttons: "Sign in" and "Sign Up".

 When signing up, besides picking an email and password, a User will also pick an initial organization to be a part of.
 An email will be sent to that organization's director confirming that the User is indeed a part of that organization.
-Once membership is confirmed, the User may log on
+Once membership is confirmed, the User may log on and see his or her past and current orders, as well as an option to create a new one.

 - - -